mikrono/tModLoaderWiki_kr_ko/Localization.md

 ![image](https://user-images.githubusercontent.com/4522492/210683375-43816104-2812-4db2-bac6-813ebb47a089.png)
 After this, you'll want to find those `.hjson.new` files and use them to replace the existing `.hjson` files.
 (Make backups of these files first if you aren't using Git to backup your files.)
 Delete the `.hjson` files and then rename the `.hjson.new` files to `.hjson`.

 Now, you might need to open up Visual Studio and fix any remaining compilation issues.
 Once you have fixed any remaining issues, you can rebuild your mod and it should work.
+Once things are working, you can search through your mods source code for lines like `// Tooltip.SetDefault("This is a modded Item.");` or `// DisplayName.SetDefault("Example Sword");` and delete them.
+They will no longer be used.

 # Automatic Localization Files
 tModLoader will automatically update .hjson files using the English files as a guide.

 ## Prefix
 Modders can use a special filename pattern to indicate that all localization entries in a file share a common prefix.
 The most common usage of this is to omit the "Mods" and "ModNameHere" entries from localization files.
 By omitting these, the file is less indented and easier for some to work with.
+The vast majority of mods won't use localization values outside their mods prefix.

 For example, a file called "Localization/en-US_Mods.ExampleMod.hjson" will inherit the "Mods.ExampleMod" prefix, meaning that the file can start directly with an entry for "Items".